wartron/brush/README.md

 https://github.com/user-attachments/assets/f679fec0-935d-4dd2-87e1-c301db9cdc2c

 While training, additional data can be visualized with the excellent [rerun](https://rerun.io/).
 To install rerun on your machine, please follow their [instructions](https://rerun.io/docs/getting-started/installing-viewer).
+Open the ./brush_blueprint.rbl in the viewer for best results.

 ## Android